Tyskai/syllabus/Model_Testing_with_fMBT/README.md

 1) translate.py just translates the provided state machine into the fMBT format, without any connection to the System Under Test (SUT) and without any hint on how to generate test cases.
 2) add_knowledge.py will translate the provided state machine into the fMBT format, still without any connection to the SUT.
 It includes hints which will help fMBT to not generate un-interesting test cases.
 It will reset the state machine if an error output has been fired.
 It won't generate the same invalid input again and again.
 It will reset the state machine sometimes, instead of generating just one very long sequence of inputs.
 3) with_sut.py does everything is done by the previous scripts.
 It provides connection with the sut as well.
+You can run all of them and see the differences in the generated .aal file.
+Since only the third script allows the connection with the SUT, we are going to use it to get the test executed.

 Then you have to teach fMBT you want 100% coverage of all states of your model, and that is achieved by filling the test.conf file: